 Here are the most common questions we’ve been asked

-You must be 18 by the time you start training, which is on 21 October 2019.
+You must be 18 by the time you start training.
 There is no upper age limit.

 There are no minimum or maximum height restrictions.
 Candidates will be expected to pass strength and fitness tests as part of the recruitment process and these are at a level achievable for both men and women of all different sizes and builds.